automadcms/automad-github-backup-action/README.md

-# automad-github-backup-action
+# Automad GitHub Backup Action

-Create Automad backups to a GitHub repository
+Create Automad backups to a GitHub repository using rsync over SSH